 Universal Studios Singapore

 In 2011, Universal Studios opened a park on Sentosa Island in Singapore, which has become a major theme park attraction for the city.
 With 28 rides, multiple shows, and various zones, families can explore the magic of Universal and dive into a behind the scenes look of Hollywood blockbusters.

 Merlion Park is named for the half fish and half lion fountain statue, which spouts its water into the bay.
 The waterfront park is an icon to the city and a place where tourists can sit back and observe the city.

 Siloso Beach is one of the most popular locations on Sentosa Island because of its white sand coves.
-But don’t be fooled, the beach is not natural, and it was actually man-made for locals and visitors to relax.
-But being on Sentosa Island, there is plenty to do and you can stay in beach front accommodations.
+However, don’t be fooled, the beach is not natural, and it was actually man-made for locals and visitors to relax.
+Being on Sentosa Island, there is plenty to do, and you can stay in beachfront accommodations.

 Get Out and Go